AlonKoren/PTM_project-Milestone5-Flight_Simulator_Desktop_Application/README.md

 ## Introduction

-In this repository, I will introduce milestone 5 in the final project of the Advanced Software Development course.
+In this repository, I will introduce milestone 5 in the final project of the Advanced Software Development course.<br />
 The goal in this milestone was to Build and design a GUI for the flight simulator using JavaFX, to calculate the flight route and fly the plane using the previous milestones.